• Overview

 0. Perform cell clustering with Seurat

-We begin by performing cell clustering based on gene expression, which is identical to the first step outlined in the Alternative splicing analysis for scRNA-seq.
-If you’re continuing from the previous vignette, you are free to skip this section.
+We begin with cell clustering based on gene expression, identical to the first step in the Alternative splicing analysis vignette.
+Skip this section if you are continuing from there.

 require(Yano)